rateelbahathiq/holbertonschool-shell/basics/README.md

 Deletes the directory 'my_first_directory'inside '/tmp/' Change working directory to the previous one lists all files (including hidden ones) in the current directory,the parent directory,and the '/boot' directory,in long format
+Prints the type of the file 'iamafile'located in '/tmp' using the 'file'command